leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 strategies and provide their own alternatives to develop and deploy applications into production.
 Just to name a few:
  [Vert.x] [4], [Dropwizard] [5]...

-In my personal opinion it's mostly a good thing, it provides Play Framework core developers possibility to optimize hard for particular niche.
+In my opinion it's mostly a good thing, it provides Play Framework core developers possibility to optimize hard for particular niche.
 In this case Play concentrates on high-load, high-throughput and low-latency web services.

 Another take on this is to consider that modern web application requirements are a decade ahead of enterprise.
 The enterprise/JEE world tries to solve yesterdays problems on enterprise scale of business and processes; the rest of